Vincent Aleven

 Vincent Aleven is a professor of human-computer interaction and director of the undergraduate program at Carnegie Mellon University's Human–Computer Interaction Institute.

 In 1998, he co-founded Carnegie Learning, Inc., a Pittsburgh-based company that markets Cognitive Tutor math courses that include intelligent tutoring software.
 Aleven is also a co-founder of Mathtutor, a free website for middle-school math intelligent tutoring systems.

 At Carnegie Mellon University, Aleven's research focuses on intelligent tutoring systems and educational games.
-His group developed Cognitive Tutor Authoring Tools (CTAT) which allows to create intelligent tutoring systems without programming.
+His group developed Cognitive Tutor Authoring Tools (CTAT) which allows educators to create intelligent tutoring systems without programming.
 Aleven's group has also been awarded several best paper awards, including a best paper award at EDM2013, a best student paper award at AIED2009, and the cognition and student learning prize at the Cognitive Science conference 2008.
 Aleven has mentored many prestigious postdocs and PhD students, including Amy Ogan, Ryan S. Baker, Matthew Easterday, Martina Rau, and Ido Roll.

 Aleven was named a top author in Computer Education by Microsoft.